ppeters0502/security-blog/src/data/100 Days of Code - The Beginning.md

 So to (hopefully) help kick this sort of effort off, I'm taking on a new challenge!

-### As of this day (May 29th, 2024), I'm pubicly committing to spending at least 1 hour every day for the next 100 days writing code as part of the [#100DaysOfCode](https://www.100daysofcode.com/) online challenge!
+## As of this day (May 29th, 2024), I'm publicly committing to spending at least 1 hour every day for the next 100 days writing code as part of the [#100DaysOfCode](https://www.100daysofcode.com/) online challenge!

 ## How this challenge works
 This challenge is pretty straightforward.
 The description on 100daysofcode.com say there are only two requirements: